-Unless specified otherwise, the deadline for delivery of a fiscal note to the legislative committee is within three days of the request.
+Unless otherwise specified, the deadline for delivery of a fiscal note to the legislative committee is within three days of the request, per AS 24.08.035(a).
+A request is initiated when a bill is scheduled by a committee or when a new version of the bill is adopted.